Since the late 1950's, well over 50 space probes have been sent to explore Earth's moon. Many early missions failed to complete their objectives.

 All Surveyor missions were launched from Cape Canaveral Air Force Station on Atlas-Centaur rockets.

 A solid rocket motor, attached to the lander, would fire around 75 km above the lunar surface.
 After slowing the decent considerably, the rocket would be jettisoned.
 Vernier engines would be used for most of the remaining descent.
-Several meters above the surface, the vernier engines would cut off and the spacecraft would drop to a landing.

 Surveyor Lunar lander on display at the National Air and Space Museum.
 (Photos: Richard Kruse, 2008)